Introducing baby juice to your sitter

-- Start with 1 fl. oz. when your baby is able to drink from a cup.
+- When introducing baby juice, start with 1 fl. oz. when your baby is able to drink from a cup.

-- Offer 100% juice as your juice choice.
+- Only offer 100% juice as your juice choice.

 - Limit juice to 4 fl. oz. a day and never offer it in a bottle.

-Juice is a great way to add flavors, Vitamin C and other nutrients to your baby’s diet when she’s older than six months and can drink from a cup.
-Here are some tips on choosing and introducing juice:
+Juice is a great way to add flavors, Vitamin C and other nutrients to your baby’s diet when she’s older than 6 months and can drink from a cup.
+Here are some tips on choosing and introducing baby juice

-- If you choose to offer juice, only offer it when your baby has reached six months old.
+- If you choose to introduce juice to your baby, only offer it when she has reached six months old.

-- Serve juice only from a cup and in one sitting where she is supervised.
-It is not advised to let her "graze" with a sippy cup.
+- Serve juice only from a cup and in one sitting where she is supervised; don't just let her "graze" with a sippy cup.

-- It is never advised to offer juice from a bottle—only in a cup—because those baby teeth, when exposed to juice for long periods, can cause baby bottle tooth decay.
+- It is never advised to offer juice from a bottle—only in a cup—because her baby teeth, if exposed to juice for long periods, are at risk for baby bottle tooth decay.

 - 100% juice is your best choice, as it offers no added sugar compared to other beverages that have juice with additional sugar.